 Overall installing WordPress manually is a fairly easy process that can be completed in a short time.
 The more you do it the faster you get and the easier it becomes.

-I hope this helps a few people better understand the WordPress install process, especially for those of you with a host that does not have an auto-installer.
+I hope this helps a few people better understand the installation process, especially those of you with a host that does not have an auto-installer.

-Be sure to watch the WordPress video tutorial near the top of this post so you can see each and every step performed in real-time.
+Be sure to watch the installation video tutorial near the top of this post so you can see each and every step performed in real-time.